 Question: 40% of the students in a hall are male.
 After 10 female students leave, there are equal numbers of male and female students now.
 Do you know how many male students are in the hall?
 Comment: This is a typical example of challenging word problems at P6.
 Read More

 Michael is a graduate from the Chinese University of Hong Kong, with a degree in Risk Management Science, minoring in Statistics.
 He was one of the first batch of candidates to sit for the Hong Kong Diploma of Secondary Education, attaining a 5** and a 5* in the core module and extended module 2 (Algebra and Calculus) of Mathematics respectively.
 Throughout his undergraduate curriculum, he also enrolled in courses by the department of mathematics such as Advanced Calculus, Linear Algebra, University Mathematics for Applications and Appreciation of Mathematics.
 Michael has been tutoring students of different academic backgrounds, ranging from primary to pre-university schools, since he graduated from La Salle College.
 Michael endeavours to deliver Mathematics in an entertaining and lively approach through games and applied activities, to share the joy of problem solving with his students, and to nurture their self-confidence and thinking capacity.

-- The Chinese University of Hong Kong, Risk Management Science
+- B.Sc The Chinese University of Hong Kong (Risk Management Science, minor in Statistics)

 - Playing French horn